marianavif/notes-archive/golang.md

 In some syntax forms containing multiple alike items, commas are used as separators, such as composite literals, function argument lists, function parameter lists and function result lists.
 In such a syntax form, the last item can always be followed by a comma.
 If the following comma is the *last effective character in its respective code line*, then the comma is **required**, otherwise, it is optional.
 Compilers will not insert commas automatically for any cases.

+## Comments

+### Line comments

+To comment a line, start with a `//` and the rest of it is ignored by the compiler.

+### Block comments

+Block comments can span multiple lines.
+They start with a `/*` and end with a `*/`, enveloping everything inside.

+## Documentation

+Go includes a program `go doc` for extracting and viewing documentation from `.go` files.
+For information about a package, use:

+    go doc <package-name>

+For information about a package function, use:

+    go doc <package-name>.<package-function-name>

 ## Types of commands

 - **Code block**: list of instructions delimited by `{}`.